-Last summer I was given a three-month sabbatical from my responsibilities as a pastor.
+Once I was given a three-month sabbatical from my responsibilities as a pastor.
 Not many people have such a wonderful opportunity, so I was intentional about making the best use of this gift–this gift for which I was, and am, so grateful.

 I chose the power of water as the theme of my time way, as water had always been a refuge of respite and calm for me; being near water heals and refreshes me like nothing else.
 My earliest memories are of a cabin with a grassy lawn sloping down to the shore of a lake.
 My childhood summers in Minnesota included bike rides to the beach, my towel draped over my shoulders and flip-flops skidding on the pedals.
 My faith was formed and stretched at church camps with evening campfires next to serene lakes reflecting the setting sun.

 For my sabbatical, I planned to spend lots of time near the ocean, basking in the rhythm of waves, letting the crash of the surf soothe me.
 But the ocean is different from a lake–there’s a power and wildness to the ocean, at once exciting and overwhelming.
 I expected my sabbatical time to be easy and carefree, like an afternoon at the lake.
 At times it was.
 Other days I found myself fighting the current of my own fears and expectations.
 I forgot that letting go of control, seeking time to rest, and setting aside responsibilities can often feel like fighting a rip current.

 The congregation and I prepared for the sabbatical for months, trying to put all the details in place so things would run smoothly while I was gone.
 I also prepared for time away from my family.
 As the sabbatical approached, I was astonished at the amount of effort it took for me to let go of my daily responsibilities and rely on others to do them without me.